 Ceilings

 Repair category 2

-Notes Some cracked ceiling plaster was noted and some repairs may be required at the time of redecoration or disturbance.
+Notes Some cracked/uneven ceiling plaster was noted and some repairs may be required at the time of redecoration or disturbance.

 Internal walls

 Repair category 2

-Notes Some cracked and spalling wall plaster was noted and repairs may be required at the time of disturbance or redecoration.
+Notes Cracked/uneven wall plaster was noted and repairs may be required at the time of disturbance or redecoration.